Toddler Time online presents to you the Cutty Sark Adventure Series!

-Wednesday mornings are dedicated to our youngest audiences.
 Become a sailor, sing, dance, listen and play through engaging stories about the Cutty Sark, one of the fastest tea clippers in the world.
+Joining Captain Woodget and his jolly crew, you will take part in their quest for cargo across the seven seas, learning some important lessons along the way.

-- We advise that adults offer support to the patriating child/children during the session from the logging in to the Webinar to closing the programme.
+We advise that adults offer support to the participating child/children during the session from the logging in to the Webinar to closing the programme.

 - Once you have booked your ticket, you will receive an email confirming your place on your chosen live online workshop.
 The email will contain a link and password to the prescheduled workshop.